 This exercise allowed testing how ChatGPT handled with periodic properties, which are the direct consequence of electronic configurations.
 Regretfully, the AI only took into account the differences arising from elements within the same group, and not within the same period.
 Therefore, the answers were not correct (but the radius in c and d cases) and K-12 students might get confused with this explanation.
 The answer might also consider the differences arising between elements of the same period, involving the influence of the nuclear charge pull, and also some explanations about the shielding effect of the nuclear charge suffered from outer electrons.

-This will hopefully be corrected in following updates, with the duly training of the AI.
+However, this has been corrected in 2024, displaying correct and clear answers in all cases, justifying them with chemical criteria.